MikkelHJuul/wash/README.md

    ... does nothing
 }

-# or `function _my_func {` or `_my_func() {`
+# or "function _my_func {" or "_my_func() {"
 ```
 is a callable script, with `my_script my_func` calling the method `_my_func` (notice the shebang above).

-A script using `wash` must be able to be called using `source`, and isn't expected to have side effects from this.
+A script using `wash` must be able to be called using `source`, and isn't immediately expected to have side effects from this.
 This is a constraint, but it will help the writer to write testable code, as you would design your code to be `source`-able and therefore fully unit-testable.
 Check [SO](https://stackoverflow.com/questions/1339416/unit-testing-bash-scripts) for more options.

+Version 0.7 allows the user to call her/his script without command this way making use of the variables-algorithm.
+The caller must give at least one variable, or the script will do its thing but print the help message, and exit 127.

+Note: You cannot export the method `_`and you should refrain from calling your method something that may be the value of a variable, fx. if you have a command called `_1` then `./script --val 1 method` will call `method` but `./script --val 1 -other 12 method` will not, while `./script method --val 1 -other 12` works.

 ### Variables
 The function syntax of your script must give all variables before the command.
 Or all variables after the command.